yanyanzl/yanyanzl/pythonbasics.md

     - Once you’ve got your requirements file, you can head over to a different computer or new virtual environment and run the following:
         - pip install -r requirements.txt

+### Defining Clean-up Actions
+- finally: The try statement has another optional clause which is intended to define clean-up actions that must be executed under all circumstances.
+    - If a finally clause is present, the finally clause will execute as the last task before the try statement completes.
+The finally clause runs whether or not the try statement produces an exception.
+    - If the finally clause executes a break, continue or return statement, exceptions are not re-raised.
+    - If the try statement reaches a break, continue or return statement, the finally clause will execute just prior to the break, continue or return statement’s execution.
+    - If a finally clause includes a return statement, the returned value will be the one from the finally clause’s return statement, not the value from the try clause’s return statement.

+- Predefined Clean-up Actions
+    - The with statement allows objects like files to be used in a way that ensures they are always cleaned up promptly and correctly.
+        ``` Python
+        with open("myfile.txt") as f:
+            for line in f:
+                print(line, end="")
+        ```
+    - After the statement is executed, the file f is always closed, even if a problem was encountered while processing the lines.
+Objects which, like files, provide predefined clean-up actions will indicate this in their documentation.

 ### arguments
     - By default, arguments may be passed to a Python function either by position or explicitly by keyword.